knzknz/HereAndThere/README.md

 # Here & There
+### My First Group Project!

-If you don't know were to go, go here and there.
+"If you don't know were to go, go here and there."

 ## Overview
 Here and There is an app that lets you search and browse for nearby venues.
 It utilizes MapKit and CoreLocation frameworks.